damianbaar/re-define/README.md

 this property matters only with following templates: `iife`, `umd`, `browserify`

 * 'wrappers'
-It is important to understand a purpose of particular templates and their limitation: default / browserify - import template with multientry points umd - one exports one module iife -
+It is important to understand that some templates may not be compatibile with each other:

+if you need an import feature, use followings, `browserify / default / global':
+`browserify` - use when your project based upon browserify (returns 'require' as a result and can be referenced further) `default / global` - default expose all modules, good that you'd get feeling whilist `requires` as in node ('component/internal-part')

+without additionall features, just fulfilled definition:
+`umd` - expose one module compatibile with `amd/cjs/global` `iife` - auto invoke returned/last module, without sharing any info from internal scope

+There is plenty of use cases and how code could be reused, be creative!

 * `src`
-it only accepts entry points, do not try to use glob pattern for all of your files
+it only accepts entry points, referencing whole set like `**/**` is a bit pointless, since there is perfomance impact as well as you can include something which is not needed at all.

 * `autoCacheClean` && `development`
 when development mode is enabled `re-define` creates a `.tmp` folder where stores resolved files to speed up compilation time, however when `autoCacheClean` flag is enabled, then is removing old entries, for the time being it is not well optimized and there is a noticable performance impact